How to Install a Urinal in Your Garage

 And lastly, since everyone is using them, there is less opportunity for bacteria to grow on the surface.
 So if you’re still on the fence about using a urinal, these are some food for thought.
 And if you’re ready to give them a try, keep reading for instructions on how to install one in your garage.

-Does a Urinal Need to Be Vented?
+Does an Urinal Need to Be Vented?

 The simple answer is no, and a urinal does not need to be vented.
-Venting a urinal is only necessary if sewer gas is the potential to enter the bathroom.
+Venting a urinal is only necessary if sewer gas has the potential to enter the bathroom.
 Sewer gas can cause health problems, so it’s important to prevent it from entering your home.

 However, venting a urinal is not the only way to prevent sewer gas from entering your bathroom.
 You can also install a waterless urinal, which eliminates the need for a water connection and the possibility of sewer gas entering your bathroom.
 So, whether you choose to vent your urinal or install a waterless model, you can be confident that you’re taking steps to protect your family’s health.